trustedsec/spraywmi/README.md

 [*] Waiting for the listener to start first before we continue.

-[*] Be patient, Metaploit takes a little bit to start.
+[*] Be patient, Metasploit takes a little bit to start.

 [*] Sweeping targets for open TCP port 135 first, then moving through.
 Be patient.